T-TEL holds two-day workshop on use of Challenge Fund

 Each project college(s) outlined what they would be doing to sustain the projects they had used the fund for.

 While others pledged to rely on the alumni as resources instead of hiring consultants, others are also looking at raising funds locally.
 Others are also pledging to use local and improvised teaching materials looking for money to buy teaching materials.

 The workshop therefore, an opportunity for the colleges to learn from each other and adopt new ways and methods to sustain their projects.

 The participating colleges of the various projects mounted exhibitions of what they had been able to do with the Challenge Fund they received from T-TEL.

 The T-TEL, which is a four-year government of Ghana programme with support by the UK Department for International Development (DFID) is supporting CoEs to build their capabilities and capacities.

-In 2016, the T-TEL launched the Challenge Fund to reward and promote innovative practices in teaching, learning and management practices of CoEs by disbursing about ghc2.5 million to the colleges as a way of supporting the 46 public CoEs on their path to becoming tertiary
+In 2016, the T-TEL launched the Challenge Fund to reward and promote innovative practices in teaching, learning and management practices of CoEs by disbursing about ghc2.5 million to the colleges as a way of supporting the 46 public CoEs on their path to becoming tertiary of excellence.

 The two-day workshop, on the theme, “Mobilising local resources and partnerships to improve the professional preparation of pre-service teachers in Ghana’s colleges of education,” brought together representatives of the participating colleges and some stakeholders to share their successes and challenges and how to sustain the programme, which has officially ended.